 As the most popular park in the country, Great Smoky Mountains National Park sees more visitors each year than Yellowstone, Zion, and Rocky Mountain National Park combined.
 Campgrounds here can be booked online up to six months before arrival.
 Most of the park’s campgrounds open in April and close by Halloween.
 Smokemont and Cades Cove remain open all year and are worth a look for last-minute bookings if everywhere else is full.

 Booking a campsite at Yosemite is notoriously difficult.
 On the 15th of each month, the Park Service opens up blocks of sites a month at a time, five months in advance.
 Sound complicated?
 You’re not alone.
 The good news is that a few of the park’s campgrounds — including half the sites at beautiful Tuolumne Meadows Campground — are all first-come, first-served.
-So, even if you can’t snag a reservation, showing up early during the summer could be all you need to secure a site.
+So, even if you can’t snag a reservation, showing up early could be all you need to secure a site.
 Just note that most of these spots fill by midday.

 It’s also worth noting that regular cancellations, even during peak season, mean new spots become available all the time.
 So, if you have your heart set on a park within a specific time frame, be sure to check that park’s reservation system often.
 You never know when you might get lucky.

 If heading to the National Parks isn’t in the cards for you this year, check out the best ways to visit national parks virtually from the comfort of your own home.